sil-rev79/active_record_rules/README.md

 Rules are a great way to simplify business logic, but too often their target audience has been non-developers.
 Instead, ActiveRecordRules sees itself as a tool for _developers_ to express the complex logic of their system.
 The matching logic for rules is written in a custom DSL, but the resulting behaviours are regular Ruby code:

 ```
-rule Unapproved customers must be in "pending" state
+async rule Unapproved customers must be in "pending" state
   # Custom matching DSL. '<id>' denotes a variable called `id`.
   Customer(<id>, status != "pending")
   not { CustomerApproval(customer_id = <id>, status = "approved") }